 On the other side of the coin, the brilliant ‘Gisele’ with SÉBASTIEN TELLIER is very melodic and unsurprisingly Gallic, the gathering of two French talents sounding not unlike Serge Gainsbourg gone electro.
 THE ORB’s distinctly spacey textures make their presence felt during ‘Switch On Leon’.
 They actually first worked with Jarre on a remix of ‘Oxygène 8’ in 1997, but it was said at the time that he was unhappy with the results so the track was subsequently issued as ‘Toxygene’ by THE ORB themselves.
 Whatever the story, water must have passed under the bridge for the two parties to reunite.

+‘What You Want’ has the unmistakeable snarl of PEACHES over an electro hip-hop backbeat.
 With her characteristic diva humour coupled with some asexual madness, it’s a diversion from Jarre’s usual template that will horrify fans of ‘Oxygene’ with its dubstep and rap elements.

 Meanwhile, ‘Circus’ with German producer SIRIUSMO is very dance pop with DAFT PUNK robot voices in abundance; while good fun, it begs the question as to what a collaboration with Guy-Manuel de Homem-Christo and Thomas Bangalter would sound like.
 No questions as to how a YELLO versus JEAN-MICHEL JARRE co-write would turn out like as ‘Why This, Why That and Why’ delivers the expected; Dieter Meier gives his distinct droll while Boris Blank and Jarre provide an airy blend of soothing atmospheric backdrops.